 Is Perth Tap Water Safe?

-Generally speaking, yes, you won’t have a problem drinking tap water in Perth.
+Generally speaking, yes, you won’t have a problem drinking tap water in the Western Australia capital.
 Water Corporation’s 2018-2019 report showed that every region in Perth that supplied a sample met the health-related Guideline requirements which tested for:

 - Microorganisms such as E. coli and thermophilic Naegleria